ch111z/ch111z.github.io/_posts/2019-05-31-First-Writeup-HTBActive.md

 ```
 sharphound.exe -c all -d active.htb --domaincontroller 10.10.10.100
 ```
-A zip file should have been created with the infomartion to import into Bloodhound.
-Drag and drop the zip file created from into the user interface of Bloodhound to import the information.
+A zip file should have been created with the information to import into Bloodhound.
+Drag and drop the zip file created by sharphound into the user interface of Bloodhound to import the information.
 Checking for domain admin did not reveal anything.
 Checking for kerberoasting, the user `ADMINISTRATOR` is available for this attack.

 ![kerberoasting](/boxes/htb/active/kerberoasting.PNG)

 Using GetUserSPN.py from impacket we will grab the hash of `ADMINISTRATOR`